NilavPatel/EmailServiceProvider/README.md

 # EmailServiceProvider
 ````
-Generic class for mail serice with attchments.
+Generic class for mail service with attachments.
 ````

 ## Settings in Web.config file